Ruthnguli/Week-4-IP/README.md

 ####  By **{Ruth Nguli}**

 ##  Methods Used
-Descriptive Statistics
+Descriptive Statistics,
-Machine learning
+Machine learning,
-predective modelling
+predective modelling and
 Inferantial Statistics

 ##  Technologies Used
-Python
+Python,
-pandas
+pandas,
-numpy
+numpy,
-SQL
+SQL and
 Google Colab

 #  Projec Description